Find Affordable College Courses

 Winter Park, FL

-Full Sail University ranked #7 on this year’s Most Popular Communication & Media Studies Bachelor’s Degree Schools in Florida list.
-Full Sail University is a fairly large private for-profit school located in the suburb of Winter Park.
+With a ranking of #7, Full Sail University did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
+Full Sail University is a fairly large private for-profit school located in the large suburb of Winter Park.

 Of the 119 students majoring in communications at Full Sail University, 50% are male and 50% are female.